Everyone loves a Brandy Alexander: creamy, sweet and boozy! Mix up this classy dessert drink recipe with brandy and Creme de Cacao.

 What’s creme de cacao?

-Creme de cacao is most famous for its use in the Grasshopper, but the Brandy Alexander is a close second.
+Creme de cacao is famous for its use in the Grasshopper and Brandy Alexander cocktails.
 Despite it’s name, there’s no cream in it at all!
 Here’s a little more about this specialty liquor:

 - Creme de cacao is a cocoa bean flavored liqueur, available in both white (clear) and dark varieties.
 It’s possibly one of the first alcoholic beverages, made in the 1600’s by monks after cocoa beans were brought back to Europe from America (source).

-- What does creme de cacao taste like?
+- What does it taste like?
 Creme de cacao tastes like milk chocolate with notes of vanilla.

 - How much does creme de cacao cost?
 It costs between $10 to $20 for a 750 ml bottle.

 - Is it worth buying?
-Only if you like dessert cocktails!
+Yes, if you like dessert cocktails!
 Use it to make creme de cacao cocktails like the Chocolate Martini, Grasshopper or Bushwacker.

 More about Cognac